fedelemantuano/udemy-ansible-certification/Exercise_2.md

     _This hosts is a webserver_

-  The line should change foreach group in inventory: control, webserver, proxy, database
+  The line should change foreach group in inventory: control, webservers, proxy, database